tanveer-hussain/Embedded-Vision-for-MVS/README.md

 Repository Explaination
 ===
-There are total five Python script files in this repository (Explained alphabetically).
+There are total seven Python script files in this repository (Explained alphabetically).
-1. complexity.py
+1. #complexity.py
 It returns a single flot value which is used in "main_MVS_master_RPi.py" for summary generation.

 2. decoding.py